-Table 10: Continued Examination Companies that Boycott Israel

-New companies on the list are shaded and in bold.
-(No companies added this quarter.)
+Table 10: Continued Examination Companies that Boycott Israel New companies on the list are shaded and in bold.

-Continued Examination Company: Israel Country of Incorporation No companies are on the continued examination list at this time.
+Continued Examination Company: Israel Country of Incorporation Siemens AG Germany

 Table 11: Correspondence & Engagement Efforts

 In accordance with Section 215.4725, F.S., the SBA began to engage companies on the Scrutinized Companies that Boycott Israel and Continued Examination lists.
 The SBA sent letters to each company per the requirements of the law.
 Each company's response and classification status is summarized below.
 Any company that responded to the SBA's written correspondence is highlighted in blue text.